gitlabhq/omnibus-gitlab/doc/development/broken_master.md

 1. Ensure the entry is removed from the `CVEIGNORE` variable once the MRs have been merged.
-This handles the edge false-negative case where a vulnerability might affect multiple components and only one of them was fixed by an MR.
+This handles the edge false-negative case where a vulnerability might affect multiple components and only one of them was fixed by an MR. Removing an item from the `.cveignore` file can be done through a public MR to the Omnibus repository.

 ## Raspberry Pi jobs timed out in pending state waiting to be scheduled